 The University does not require a Complainant to utilize the Informal Complaint Process if doing so is impracticable or unsafe, or if the Complainant believes that the conduct cannot be effectively addressed through informal means.
 For example, the Informal Complaint Process should not be used to address allegations of sexual assault.
-However, in other circumstances where it is practical and safe to do so, every reasonable effort should be made to constructively resolve issues with students, faculty, staff and administrators before pursuing the Formal Complaint Process.
+However, in other circumstances where it is practical and safe to do so, every reasonable effort should be made to constructively resolve issues with students, faculty, staff, and administrators before pursuing the Formal Complaint Process.
 Under the Informal Complaint Process, a Complainant may elect to resolve his/her Complaint by discussing it with the offending party.
+A mediated meeting is an option under the informal process, so long as the allegation does not involve a sexual assault.
 If the offending party is an employee and satisfactory resolution cannot be reached after discussion, the Complainant may also contact the individual’s direct supervisor to resolve the Complaint.
 If these efforts are unsuccessful, the Formal Complaint Process may be initiated.

 FORMAL COMPLAINT PROCESS

-The Title IX Coordinator or his/her designee, who will have been properly trained, will:
+The Title IX Coordinator, who will have been properly trained, will: